 What are the Challenges?

 You may have to rely on gut instincts, research, or advice from professionals, before the purchase.
 You can also consider speaking with the residential property owners in the area you want to own a house.
-This will allow you to get a genuine understanding about the local regulations.
+This will allow you to get a genuine understanding of the local regulations.

-Buying Houses in Other States
+Buying Houses in the Other States

 You can approach a property management company that will guide you through the purchase, give information about the local real estate market and more.
-Additional service assistance can be sought, such as handling repairs and emergencies, home insurances, rent collection (if any) etc.
+Additional service assistance can be sought, such as handling repairs and emergencies, home insurance, rent collection (if any) etc.

-If you take a home loan for the property purchase, you need to meet EMIs included, and complete the repayment.
+If you take a home loan for the property purchase, you need to meet EMIs included and complete the repayment.
 So, you must have a good financial plan for your expenses.
 After buying the house, you should take some time out to visit it now and then for checking on its maintenance.

 Obtaining Rental Properties

 If you purchase a property for renting purposes, you may face higher home loan interest rates.
 This is because lenders may find you a riskier borrower, as you are not an owner-occupant.
 In case you buy multiple rental properties out of the state you reside in, then income earned from these must be well accounted for, and involve taxes paid to avoid unnecessary legal hassles.

 - Today buying property online or without even visiting the site, is common practice.
 But, you must never purchase a house unseen, even if the local real estate agent is reliable in furnishing relevant details.
 If you unwittingly own a house that violates certain laws, then the costs involved in fixing the problem would be too expensive.